Skip to main content

 Hubbard County, MinnesotaEutrophic

 Eutrophic conditions are the baseline here: clarity drops noticeably in late summer, and dissolved oxygen near the bottom can become a concern.
 At only 12 ft deep, Upper Twin Lake is shallow — wind keeps the water column mixed and sediment resuspension drives phosphorus levels harder to manage.
 Upper Twin Lake covers 213 acres alongside 3.2 miles of shoreline — a mid-sized water that supports a working fishery without being so large that conditions diverge between basins.
-Upper Twin Lake ranks 64 of 77 in Hubbard County — at the lower end of the locally monitored distribution.
+Upper Twin Lake ranks 62 of 76 in Hubbard County — at the lower end of the locally monitored distribution.

 Zebra mussel presence at Upper Twin Lake means the lake's clarity numbers carry an asterisk — filtered water is not the same as nutrient-poor water.
-The fishery includes walleye alongside the lake's other 18 documented species — a notable draw for Minnesota anglers.
+The fishery includes walleye among the lake's 18 documented species — a notable draw for Minnesota anglers.
 The lake lacks a documented public access point, so visitor use is limited.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-09-15.
 Grade methodology: LakeGrade methodology.